 You must realize that your product or service is not your real business.
+Your job is to SELL the product.
 Your job as a business owner is to make the cash register ring.
 You must focus on marketing, lead generation, and sales.
 You must work on your business, not in it.
 Do not confuse busy work with being productive!

 # 3: Most business take a year or two to make a profit.

-No matter what type of business you start, it will probably take you a year or two just to make a profit.
+No matter what type of business you start, it will probably take you a year or two to make a profit.
 In the beginning of any new business, you will work hard for very little money.
 More than likely, you will work for less than minimum wage.
 This is a fact.
-However, as you grow your business, you can eventually make a lot of money without doing a lot of work.
+However, as you grow your business, you can eventually make a lot of money without working as hard.

 # 4: The grass is greener where you water it.

 While other opportunities might look amazing from a distance, you will quickly discover that no opportunity is easy or perfect.
-The grass really is greener where you water it.
-Pick the opportunity you want to have your problems with and stick with it.
+The grass is greener where you water it.
+Pick the opportunity you want to have your problems with and stick with it for the long haul.

 # 5: You will go through a learning curve.

 Whenever you start a new business or job, you must go through a learning curve.
-You have to learn the specialized skills of that business.
+You must learn the specialized skills of that business.
 This will not happen overnight.
-Depending on the business model, it might take you a few years to really master your skills.
+Depending on the business model, it might take you a few years to master your skills.
 It’s important to be a student of your business.

 # 6: Just get started and keep learning.

-One of my most important lessons is simply to get started and don’t quit.
+One of my most important lessons is to get started and don’t quit.
 You will never have all the answers or know everything you need to know BEFORE you succeed in a business.
-Just make it a point to keep learning and get a little bit better every single day.
+Make it a point to keep learning and improve daily.
 Do that and the Slight Edge concept will kick in.
 Before you know it, within a few short years, you will be amazing at what you do.

 My Hope for You